rob-blackbourn/example-polars/README.md

 ## Building a Release

-A project can be built with the standard build module.
+A project can be built with the standard [build](https://build.pypa.io/en/stable/) module.

 ```bash
 (.venv) $ pip install build
 (.venv) $ python -m build
 ```

-The packages in the `dist` folder could be then uploaded with `twine`.
+The packages in the `dist` folder could be then uploaded with [twine](https://twine.readthedocs.io/en/stable/).